Programme: Thursday 2 July 2026

 12.30 - 2.30pm

-Explore one of the world’s most magnificent cathedrals.
-Experience breathtaking medieval architecture, discover our Roman roots, and learn about the Minster’s role in Viking York.
+Explore one of the world’s most magnificent cathedrals while learning about York's Roman roots and the Minster’s role in Viking York.

 Please note there is a charge of £17 per person for this event.